 If you like riding in Oregon’s Coast Range, you’ll love Northrup Creek Horse Camp.
-It’s a very nice, well-appointed horse camp that provides access to a fun loop trail built expressly for horses.
-The camp is relatively lightly used, so it offers more solitude than other camps in the Coast Range.
+It’s a well-appointed horse camp that provides access to a fun loop trail built expressly for horses.
+And you can now reserve your campsite in advance at www.ReserveAmerica.com, so you know you'll have a site when you arrive.

 Northrup Creek Horse Camp is located about 70 miles west of Portland and 35 miles east of Astoria.
 The campground is shaded by large Douglas-firs, and features 8 equestrian campsites with 2- or 4-horse corrals, vault toilets, potable water from a hand pump, and manure bins.